pgadmin-org/pgadmin3/docs/en_US/search_object.rst

 the object tree path.
 You can click on a result row to select the object in the :ref:`browser <main>`.
-If the object is grey, this means that you don't have enabled those object types in the :ref:`Browser settings <options-tab3>` (third tab of the Options dialog), so you can't click on it.
+If the object is grey, this means that you don't have enabled those object types in the :ref:`Browser settings <options-browser>`, so you can't click on it.